congd123/daas/README.md

-# Data as a Service using Cassandra
+# Data as a Service using ScyllaDB

 In today's data-driven world, efficient data management and accessibility are paramount.
 Data as a Service (DaaS) and the integration of an API Gateway play pivotal roles in enabling seamless data sharing, secure access, and efficient management.
-We will explore the implementation of DaaS using Cassandra and the advantages of incorporating an API Gateway for managing interactions.
+We will explore the implementation of DaaS using ScyllaDB and the advantages of incorporating an API Gateway for managing interactions.

 DaaS serves as a solution to selectively and securely share data across diverse platforms and systems.